-Residents asked to search attics and basements for hidden treasures, whilst regular appraisal days are held in the Oxford area
+Residents asked to search attics and basements for hidden treasures, whilst regular valuation days are held in the Oxford area

 Michael Wynell-Mayow, Director of Bonhams Oxford, says that Oxfordshire is producing some of the company's outstanding items, with excellent results at auction, both in Oxford and London.

 Last year a steady stream of artworks that had been locally sourced made strong prices in front of the most discriminating art buyers and collectors.

 Michael Wynell-Mayow comments: "This region has a fantastic wealth of art stored away in private homes and collections, sometimes without the owners' even realising it.
 Many artworks have emerged at our valuation days that are held regularly in the Oxford area, as well as at our Oxford saleroom.
 We are constantly impressed by some of the breathtaking works that we source here for sale, including paintings, jewellery, furniture, silver, Asian and Russian art, virtually everything across the art spectrum."